 Winter, spring, summer or fall, I am always ready to enjoy a spicy bowl of pork pozole!
-This is one of those Mexican dishes I associate with the weekends, especially Sunday brunch.
-I always tell people that red chile pozole is for the people, like my husband, who are not quite ready to eat menudo!
-Ha, ha, ha!
-And Mom sure dish prepare her share of menudo while I lived at home.
-My oldest sister, Cristela, was the one that actually would prepare the pork pozole in our family.
-I am not really sure how it came to be that way, but I am sure happy she did.
-Since I have learned to prepare pozole, I have prepared it in various ways.
-Sometimes with just chicken, beef or shrimp!
-The shrimp is my absolute favorite and I you can find the recipe on my blog.
-You can also prepare a vegetable version in either red or green chile, very tasty.
-Whichever way you decide to prepare your pozole, don’t forget the garnishes.
-It just would not be quite the same without the fresh toppings to cool off that spicy broth. #foodieforlife #mexicanfood
+This is one of those Mexican dishes i associate with the weekends, especially Sunday brunch.
+I always tell people that red chile pozole is for the people, who are not quite ready to eat menudo!
+Mom sure did prepare her share of menudo when I lived at home.
+My oldest sister, Cristela(Kity), was the one that introduced us to pork pozole.
+Her husband, Alex loved it and she learned to prepare it.
+I am so happy she did!
+I, since then, have prepared pozole in various ways.
+Sometimes with just chicken, beef and even shrimp.
+The shrimp is my absolute favorite!
+My green chile vegetarian version is quite delicious as well.
+Whichever way you decide to prepare your pozole, don’t skimp on all those fresh garnishes.
+It just would not be quite the same.

 Red Chile Pork Pozole